gizemdal/pennventure/Blog.md

 He also sent me a research paper "Learning to Speak and Act in a Fantasy Text Adventure Game" where they discuss how to assign interesting roles and characteristics to NPC characters.
 The techniques described there might be a bit beyond my project but it could be useful as a source.

+I found several sentiment analysis data online that I could potentially use to train a multiclass classifier.
+I will likely focus on this after Alpha review.